DISEASE REPORTING (PROVIDERS)

 WHEN TO REPORT

-Review the List of Reportable Diseases (top section) should be reported within 24 hours of a suspect diagnose.
-The (bottom section) can be reported within 3 working days of identification.
+Review List of Reportable Diseases (top section) and report suspected diagnose within 24 hrs for the (bottom section) report within 3 working days.

 Who Should Report?